noyesno/marklit/src/marklit-what.md

   * http://literateprogramming.com/

-Usually, people write code for computer, and use comment to write for human reading.
+Usually, programmer write code for computer to compile or execute, and use comments embeded in code to write for human to read.

 With Literate Programming, people start from writing text, and embed code into the text.
 And later generate source code and docs from the writing.

+> Literate programming is the art of preparing programs for human readers.
+> -- noweb

 ## web & noweb